Pali district

 Pali district is a district in Rajasthan, India.
 The city of Pali is its administrative headquarters.

+Pali is also known as the Industrial/Textile City and has been a hub for merchant activities for centuries.
+It has a rich heritage and culture, including beautiful Jain temples and other elaborate monuments.

 History

 In 120 AD, during the Kushana Age, King Kanishka conquered the Rohat and Jaitaran areas, parts of today's Pali district.
 Until the end of the seventh century, the Pushyabhuti king Harshavardhana ruled the area, along with other parts of what would be Rajasthan.

 From the 10th to the 15th century, the boundaries of Pali extended to Mewar, Gorwar, and Marwar.
 Nadol was the capital of the Chauhan clan.
 All Rajput rulers resisted foreign invaders, but individually fought each other for land and leadership.
 After the defeat of Prithviraj Chauhan by Muhammad Ghori, the Rajput power in the area was removed.
 The Godwad area became subject to the then-ruler of Mewar, Maharana Kumbha; however, Pali, which was ruled by Rajputs with the patronage of neighbouring Rajput rulers, remained peaceful and progressive.